George Sidney: Columbia

 Sidney accepted a contract with Columbia in order to make the biopic The Eddy Duchin Story (1956) which was a big hit.
 In May 1956 it was announced he would leave MGM after 24 years, with ten months to go on his contract, in order to work for his own company, George Sidney Productions; his father would be president.
 According to Variety "Departure of George Sidney from Metro marks the end of a one-studio success saga spanning a generation.
-He cam' to MGM as a messenger boy, rising to become one of the Culver lot’s top film makers."
+He came to MGM as a messenger boy, rising to become one of the Culver lot’s top film makers."

-Sidney's first movie for his own companyPal Joey (1957), a musical with Frank Sinatra, Kim Novak and Rita Hayworth that was a notable success.
-Columbia financed it, and Sidney's next film Jeanne Eagels (1957), another biopic with Novak.
+Sidney's first movie for his own company, Pal Joey (1957), a musical with Frank Sinatra, Kim Novak and Rita Hayworth was a notable success.
+Columbia financed it, and Sidney's next film, Jeanne Eagels (1957), was another biopic with Novak.

 In 1957 it was announced Sidney would make three films for Columbia, Andersonville, The Great Sebastians and Crossroads of the Pacific (from a play by his father).
-Neither was made.
+Ultimately, none of them were made.

 In 1958 Sidney signed a deal to make three more pictures for the company.
 The films were Who Was That Lady?
-(1960) with Dean Martin and Tony Curtis, the all-star Pepe (1960) a vehicle for Cantiflas, and Here Come the Brides.
-His commitment to Pepe meant he had to drop out of a Mark Hellinger biopic.
+(1960) with Dean Martin and Tony Curtis, the all-star Pepe (1960), a vehicle for Cantinflas, and Here Come the Brides.
+His commitment to Pepe meant that he had to drop out of a Mark Hellinger biopic.

-In October 1960 Sidney's deal with Columbia was rewritten so he had to provide four more films bringing the total to seven.
+In October 1960 Sidney's deal with Columbia was rewritten so that he had to provide four more films, bringing the total to seven.

-In 1961 Sidney announced he was scheduled to produce five films at Columbia: Return Fare to be directed by Mel Ferrer, Here Comes the Brides a musical which he would direct, Lady Is a Dame and Diamond Bikini which he would direct, and The Trap written by Richard Nash.
+In 1961 Sidney announced that he was scheduled to produce five films at Columbia: Return Fare, to be directed by Mel Ferrer; Here Comes the Brides, a musical which he would direct; Lady Is a Dame and Diamond Bikini, which he would also direct; and The Trap, written by Richard Nash.

-Sidney directed Bye Bye Birdie (1963), after original director Gower Champion dropped out.
+Sidney directed Bye Bye Birdie (1963) after the original director, Gower Champion, dropped out.
 The film made a star of Ann-Margret.
 "That was a great deal of fun," said Sidney.
-"It was a young people's picture, with a lot of bright, gay noisy cast members yelling and screaming."
+"It was a young people's picture, with a lot of bright, gay, noisy cast members yelling and screaming."

 He returned to MGM to make A Ticklish Affair (1964) with Shirley Jones and Viva Las Vegas (1964) with Ann Margret and Elvis Presley; the latter was a huge hit.
-Sidney made a TV special Who Has Seen the Wind?
-(1965) then reunited with Ann Margret on The Swinger (1966) a commercial disaster.
+Sidney made the TV special Who Has Seen the Wind?
+(1965), then reunited with Ann Margret on The Swinger (1966), a commercial disaster.
 His last feature as director was Half a Sixpence (1967) with Tommy Steele for Paramount.

 In both his technical skill and artistic vision, Sidney stands among the 20th century's most celebrated film directors.
 He was ranked second 11 years later.
 Sidney's dedication to the craft of movie making gave his films a visual intensity that captivated the American public.